Checklist for implementing a QMS for ISO 13485-2016

 Performing a GAP analysis for QMS

-The Quality policy is a statement that includes the company’s primary goals and the strategy to achieve them.
-The Quality policy should be promoted throughout the company.
+The quality policy should be promoted throughout the company.
 All the employees should be aware of the Quality policy and are required to work according to this policy.

 Establish the Quality plan